 If none of the official classes are badass enough for you, try these fan-made rules.

 4th edition D&D goes so far as to build this into the classes twice over.
 First, at level 11, you get a Paragon Path that lets you take a level in badass... then, at level 21, you get an Epic Destiny, which is a second level in even more badass.
-Epic Destinies include the likes of Master of Moments (you gain control over time), Undying Warrior (there is nothing in the multiverse that can kill you), Parable (you realise that all of reality is but a story... and you ascend to become its author), World Tree Guardian (you are responsible for protecting the spirit of the world itself from harm), Chosen (your god makes you it's avatar within the world), and Demigod (you become a lesser god).
+Epic Destinies include the likes of Master of Moments (you gain control over time), Undying Warrior (there is nothing in the multiverse that can kill you), Parable (you realize that all of reality is but a story... and you ascend to become its author), World Tree Guardian (you are responsible for protecting the spirit of the world itself from harm), Chosen (your god makes you it's avatar within the world), and Demigod (you become a lesser god).

 One famous example in Dungeons & Dragons cosmology is the case of Glasya, the daughter of Asmodeus, the Overlord of Hell.
 Originally portrayed as a glorified erinyes with the attitude of a rebellious teenager (and, at times, a Spoiled Brat), sometime during the 3.5 Edition she came to an understanding with her father, was granted a great deal more power, and gained the rulership of the sixth layer of Hell.
 Now, she's as powerful and cruel as any other ruler of Hell, and truly is her father's child...

 Most any RPG character will level up through the course of the game.

 If you're playing Deadlands, death can be step one to taking that level.
 Just ask Abe Lincoln who came back from the dead to run the Union's monster-hunting agency.